MayankPat2212/PhishX/README.md

 #How to use:

-Start the web app
+1.Start the web app

-Paste the email you think is a phishing email and click/tap on Scan email You will get the result almost immediately
+2.Paste the email you think is a phishing email and click/tap on Scan email

+3.You will get the result almost immediately

 The application uses OpenAi's Api key to detect the input email